Leigh Matthews: Post-career honours

-Matthews was named "Player of the Century", inducted as an inaugural official Legend of the Australian Football Hall of Fame, the highest individual honour that can be bestowed upon a football personality.
-He was also named in both the AFL and Hawthorn Teams of the Century, in the forward pocket for the AFL and as rover for Hawthorn.
+Matthews was named "Player of the Century" and inducted as an inaugural official Legend of the Australian Football Hall of Fame, the highest individual honour that can be bestowed upon a football personality.
+He was also named in both the AFL and Hawthorn teams of the century, in the forward pocket for the AFL and as rover for Hawthorn.
 In 2002, the AFLPA MVP award, of which Matthews was the inaugural recipient, was renamed the Leigh Matthews Trophy.

-Matthews is one of only three Australian rules footballers recognised as a Legend of Australian Sport in the Sport Australia Hall of Fame, alongside Ron Barassi and Ted Whitten.
+Matthews is one of only four Australian rules footballers recognised as a Legend of Australian Sport in the Sport Australia Hall of Fame, alongside Ron Barassi, Ted Whitten and Bob Skilton.

 Outside football

 Before coaching the Brisbane Lions, Leigh Matthews made several media appearances as guest commentator.
-He has now returned to do special commentary of AFL matches on Seven Network.
-He commentated the 2008 Finals as well as the 2008 Grand Final.
+He since returned to perform special commentary of AFL matches on the Seven Network.
+Matthews commentated throughout the 2008 finals series as well as in the 2008 grand Final.
 He is also a commentator of the game for 3AW and a feature writer and commentator for the Herald Sun.